stack-of-tasks/sot-hrprtc-hrp2/README.md

 roscore

-2/ If you are doing simulation launch the simulator (Grx 3.1 simulator for HRP2)
+2/ If you are doing simulation launch the simulator (Grx 3.1 simulator for HRP2) and the simulation

 3/ launch guisot.py

+4/ Click on setup rt-system

+5/ rosrun dynamic_graph_bridge run_command

+6/ launch the sot-graph you are looking for.

+7/ Click on Start SoT

-TODO: See if this working outside GRX test-suite.
+TODO: See if this is working outside GRX test-suite.